 Blue Bell Ice Cream Half Gallons: Code Dates:

 - Blue Bell Chocolate Chip Cookie Dough 082618226

 - Blue Bell Cookie Two Step 080418222, 081818224

 - Blue Bell Chocolate Chip Cookie Dough 081518242, 082418242

 These products were distributed in the following states: Alabama, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia.
 FDA is warning consumers not to eat recalled products and to return them to the point of purchase for a full refund.

 Blue Bell said a batch of edible cookie dough it received from a third-party supplier, Aspen Hills, may contain listeria.
 To date, no illnesses have been reported in connection with this recall.

 This is not the first time Blue Bell has recalled its ice cream products over listeria contamination.
 Last year, the company was forced to halt production and issue a massive recall for all its ice cream due to a listeria outbreak that caused at least 10 serious illnesses, including 3 deaths.
 The shutdown forced Blue Bell to issue layoffs for the first time in the company’s 100-year history.

-The Food Poisoning Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Blue Bell Ice Cream lawsuits.
+The Food Poisoning Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Blue Bell Ice Cream lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.